ILYMUN/gatsby-website/content/pages/international-court-of-justice.md

 #### **WHAT IS THIS YEAR’S CASE ?**

-This year, the ICJ has chosen a case concerning human rights and genocide, in alliance with the theme of the conference: RIGHTS AND FREEDOMS.
+This year, the ICJ has chosen a case concerning human rights and genocide, in alliance with the theme of the conference: **RIGHTS AND FREEDOMS**.
 This is a contentious case that has been carried out in the actual ICJ since 2019.
 We strongly encourage students to participate in this year’s ICJ.
 This case is filled with moral dilemmas, conventions of international law, and gives compelling insight on modern day international relations and diplomacy.

 The case is as follows: